gastonstat/intro2cwd/README.md

 # Introduction to Concepts in Computing with Data

-Work in progree for a textbook on Concepts in Computing with Data.
+Work in progress for a textbook on Concepts in Computing with Data.